 |Post Season Career||57||228||28||57||7||4||0||20||72||25||36||23||3||88%||.327||.316||.250||.643||.066|

-Omar was always one of the most exciting defensive players on the baseball field being compared to Ozzie Smith as one of the greatest defensive short stops of all time.
-Not only was Omar able to make the plays expected of any short stop (he ranked second or higher in fielding percent each year from 1997 through 2002), but he made some truly amazing plays as well, showing the greatest range that any Indians fan has ever seen.
+Omar was always one of the most exciting defensive players on the baseball field, being compared to Ozzie Smith as one of the greatest defensive short stops of all time.
+Not only was Omar able to make the plays expected of any short stop (he ranked second or higher in the AL in fielding percent each year from 1997 through 2002), but he made some truly amazing plays as well, showing the greatest range that any Indians fan has ever seen.

 In a combination almost never seen, Omar was not just the best defensively, but was also one of the greatest offensive short stops in Indians history.
 Compared to all Indians hitters, he ranks in the top five in at bats and steals while ranking in the top ten in runs, hits, doubles, total bases and walks.
 His steals were one of his most impressive stats, since he was always overshadowed by Kenny Lofton in that department.
 From 1995 through 2000 Vizquel averaged more than 30 steals a year.
 Since then no player has come close to matching that feat, with only Grady Sizemore averaging 30 or more steals for more than a single season.